Carriage & Wagon Dept -

 4-wheeled guards' brake van built in 1937

-Interior of Guards Van of No.404 - Richard Salmon - 7 June 2006 Interior of Guards Van of No.404 - Richard Salmon - 7 June 2006 This Southern Railway 4-wheeled guards brake van is used regularly in our vintage branch line train.
+This Southern Railway 4-wheeled guards brake van was used regularly in our SR vintage branch line train, before the Birdcage brake 3363 was restored.
 The orange panels indicate that the van was one fitted with a stove for heating the guards compartment, when not attached to a steam-heated passenger train.
 Consequently the few stove-fitted Van Cs frequently saw service as guards vans on goods trains during the war.

 The Van Cs were used for the carriage of parcels, newspapers, and many other forms of general merchandise.
 Equipped with facilities for a guard, including a hand brake, two periscopes to provide a view forward and, in this vehicle, a stove, they were rated to run in passenger trains, but were also used on parcels trains.